$0 Yukon — After-Divorce Life-Admin Checklist

 Step 4: Apply for a New Passport

-A post-divorce passport requires a complete new application — you cannot use the simplified renewal form.
+A post-divorce passport requires a complete new application — an existing passport cannot be amended.
 This catches people off guard because it means new photos, new references, and longer processing times.

-Documents needed: Full passport application form, Certificate of Divorce, birth certificate, two passport-size photos.
+Documents needed: Full passport application form, Certificate of Divorce, birth certificate, updated Yukon photo ID, and two passport-size photos.

 Cost: $120 for a 5-year passport, $160 for 10-year.